Living in Oblivion: Plot

 In New York City, a low-budget independent film's catering crew is underfunded and apathetic, deciding not to replace a carton of milk on the craft service table for a week.
 The scene being shot is about a young woman, Ellen, reproaching her mother for not intervening when the father beat Ellen as a child.
 Shots are spoiled because of how the microphone is visible; the camera assistant fails to keep the shot in focus, a light gets blown which then causes Cora, the actress playing the mother, to forget her lines and Nicole, the actress playing Ellen, to become unfocused and careless.
-Film director Nick Reve calls for a rehearsal without a camera to refresh the actors.

 When Nicole berates herself for subpar acting, Cora reassures her with a gesture that reminds Nicole of a similar gesture made by her own terminally ill mother.
-Upset by the memory, Nicole turns in a passionate performance; Cora, startled by this, is equally good.
-However, the scene is not captured on film; cinematographer and camera operator Wolf, who has been diluting the substandard coffee with spoiled milk, was vomiting in the toilet throughout.
+Upset by the memory, Nicole turns in a passionate performance; Cora, taken aback, is equally good.
+However, their performance is not captured on film; cinematographer and camera operator Wolf, who has been diluting the substandard coffee with spoiled milk, has been vomiting in the toilet throughout.
 Nick calls for another take.
-This time, an insistent beeping sound distracts the actors.
+This time, an incessant beeping sound distracts the actors.
 Nobody can tell where it is coming from and Nick becomes furious, berating everyone on the crew and cast for their inadequacies.
-Nick wakes up in his own bed; the beeping sound is his own alarm clock.
+Nick wakes up in his own bed; the beeping sound is his alarm clock.
 He has dreamed the entire situation.
 It is 4:30 a.m. and he is due on set.